autumn-mck/site-astro/src/content/uses/uses.md

 ### Desktop (Built Summer 2019)

 **CPU**: Ryzen 5 3600x - it's been a great!
 I should have just gone for the non-X version and saved £50 though
-**GPU**: RTX 2060 - More than good enough for playing indie games, which is most of what I use it for
+**GPU**: 7800XT - Recently upgraded from a RTX 2060 - partly to allow me to run whatever I need at 4k, partly to avoid nvidia's drivers that didn't properly support wayland
 **RAM**: 16gb at 3466MT/s, not much to comment on - the only times I run out of RAM are when I accidentally write a loop that eats up gigabytes of RAM
 **Motherboard**: B450 Tomahawk - Enough I/O, works well!
 Mostly picked because it supports updating its BIOS from a USB stick, which was needed because I built this system only days after the 3600x released.
-**Case**: Fractal Meshify C. High airflow gives me a quiet PC, and it looks good!
-(Although there's been some better looking cases released since like the Fractal North)
+**Case**: A Fractal North case.
+High airflow gives me a quiet PC, and in my opinion it's easily the best looking ATX case in the last few years!

 Overall I love it!
-It's been fantastic, and I plan to keep it until I really need to upgrade.
+It's been fantastic, and although it's been upgraded somewhat, it's lasted extremely well over the last 5 years.

 ### Peripherals